What is the best (and fastest) way to learn ASP NET MVC?

 - Architecting Applications for the Real World in .NET - Cory House

 Most of these courses take between 2-3 hours so make sure you set time aside and learn what you can, as fast as you can.

 UPDATE: After talking with Udemy.com and resulting in numb fingers, I have created a 7,000 word ASP NET MVC Tutorial for Beginners.
 I want to also thank Udemy.com for this opportunity to create this guide.
 Please provide feedback as well so we can make it better.

-The guide is located on Udemy.com's blog at ASP NET MVC Tutorial.
+The guide is located on Udemy.com's (affiliate link) blog at ASP NET MVC Tutorial.

 Finally, start applying that knowledge by building something.
 You've come this far, why not start building a web app?
 Here are a couple of ideas to get you started: